- What is herpes simplex?

 - Avoid kissing during an outbreak, when the chances of transmitting the virus are highest

-- Avoid sharing things like toothbrushes and eating utensils
+- Avoid sharing things such as toothbrushes and eating utensils

 - Avoid touching the sores (if impossible, ensure the hands are thoroughly washed before coming into contact with anyone else)